Cesar09121/2025Spring_Cesar/README.md

 ---
 # SUNY New Paltz Website

-Welcome to the SUNY New Paltz website project!
+Welcome to the State University of New Paltz website project!
 This project is designed to showcase the university's offerings and provide essential information to prospective students and visitors.

 ## Project Structure